 The first thing you should have done is, of course, to have previously created that point.
 We have three options, create the point of the current location to come back later; or enter the coordinates manually, to start a journey looking for that point.
 Finally, you can also create a POI through Movescount.

-Once you have created your POI and you want to navigate to it, all you have to do is select it from the menu.
-In this case it's easy, as there is only one.
-But all you have to do is search for it and select it with "Next".
+Once you have created your POI and want to navigate to it, just select it from the menu.
+In this case it is easy, because there is only one.
+But you just have to find it and select it with "Next".

 It presents you with three options: view the data of the point, delete it or the one we are interested in: navigate.